 Making the switch to a vegan diet can feel overwhelming, but it doesn’t have to be!
 Here are some practical tips to help you along the way:

-Take your time: Start by adding one plant-based meal a day.
+Take your time: Begin by adding one plant-based meal a day.
 Gradually increase it to two or more as you get comfortable.

 Focus on crowding out animal products instead of cutting them out completely right away.
 This approach makes the transition smoother.